Vision 2026, ‘structure by choice’

 |0

-This work, Vision 2026, ‘structure by choice’, by Debra Watts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vision 2026, ‘structure by choice’, by Patrick Tremblay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT